 Among these is the Rosa Parks Circle plaza designed by architect Maya Lin, with the museum's large glazed walls offering views and plenty of natural light.

-Ancient galleries at Art Institute of Chicago, Michigan, 2012
+Ancient galleries at Art Institute of Chicago, Illinois, 2012

 A dark 1970s interior at the Art Institute of Chicago was turned into bright and minimal spaces for the museum's ancient galleries in this renovation project, which wHY completed alongside a Renzo Piano-designed expansion.